johnbillion/query-monitor/README.md

  * Logs the query result, which allows us to display the affected rows or error message if applicable
  * Logs various PHP configurations before anything has loaded, which allows us to display a message if these get altered at runtime by a plugin or theme

 If your `WP_CONTENT_DIR` isn't writable and therefore the symlink for `db.php` can't be put in place, Query Monitor still functions, but this extended functionality won't be available.
-You can manually create the symlink to the plugin's `wp-content/db.php` if you have permission. ([Related GitHub issue](https://github.com/johnbillion/QueryMonitor/issues/5))
+You can [manually create the db.php symlink](https://github.com/johnbillion/query-monitor/wiki/db.php-Symlink) if you have permission.

 # Screenshots #

-### Admin Menu ###
+### Admin Toolbar Menu ###

 ![Admin Menu](https://raw.github.com/johnbillion/QueryMonitor/master/assets-wp-repo/screenshot-1.png)